jsay/emacs-config/README.md

 # Use

-Elisp code from this README are tangled (C-c C-v t) to "~/.emacs" to be loaded automatically.
+Elisp code of this README tangled (C-c C-v t) to "~/.emacs" and loaded automatically.

-Other configurations are made on `Main.org`, tangled to `init.el` and loaded as follows:
+Other configurations made on `Main.org`, tangled to `init.el` and loaded with:

 ```emacs-lisp
 (setq default-directory "/home/jsay/")